 “Enjoy what I think is a blessing, not a menace.”

-How to make your infusion of dandelion and oil I thoroughly wash the dandelion from flower to root, then I lay it on paper towels to dry.
-Make sure they are dried well, because moisture will ruin your infusion.
+How to make your infusion of dandelion and oil.
+I thoroughly wash the dandelion from flower to root, then I lay it on paper towels to dry.
+Make sure they are dried well because moisture can ruin your infusion.
 Next, I put them into a mason jar and add my choice of oils.
 (Many to choose from).
-My top 2 choices, extra virgin olive oil that has been cold pressed, and or coconut oil, (unrefined).
-Always opt for non GMO’s.
-Next your method can be 1 of 3, depending on your needs.
+My top 2 choices are extra virgin olive oil that has been cold-pressed, and or coconut oil, (unrefined).
+Always opt for non-GMO’s.
+Next, your method can be 1 of 3, depending on your needs.
 If you need quicker results, the heated method is the quickest.

-Using a double boiler, or crockpot ( set on low for first hour, then warm) lowest possible setting.
-Do not bring to boil, stir often, let sit on low heat for 6-12hours, Remove stiring well again breaking up stems and roots adding back to low heat for another 6-12 hours, after removing from heat source, strain off plant, leaving just the oil, add 1-2% vitamin E, this helps to extend shelf life, which runs 1year approximately.
+Use a double boiler or crock pot ( set on low for the first hour, then warm) lowest possible setting.
+Do not bring to boil, let sit on low heat for 1-2 hours, Remove from heat, stir well breaking up stems and roots adding back to low heat for another 1-2 hours, after removing from the heat source, strain off the plant, leaving just the oil, add 2% vitamin E, this helps to extend shelf life, which runs 1year, approximately.
 Be sure to smell and observe before using.

-Second choice is just by filling jar with plant then oil. ( Leave 1/2′ gap) put jars in cool dark place, shaking everyday for approximately 6weeks.
-Then drain off plant and add vitamin E.
+The second choice is just by filling a jar with plant then oil. ( Leave 1/2′ gap) put jars in a cool dark place, shaking every day for approximately 6 weeks.
+Then drain off the plant and add vitamin E.

 The third choice is called a tincture.
-Same as first two options, add to jar covering in alcohol (vodka, or Gin) let sit for 6 weeks or more, after seaparating plant from liquid add distilled water approximately 2%, shake well.
+Same as the first two options, add to jar covering in alcohol instead of oil (vodka, or Gin) let sit for 6 weeks or more, shake every day, if possible.

 Now you have your very own dandelion oil.
-You can make many things, use as is for a massage oil or add a ingredient or two for skin softening, you can also add herbs according to need.
+You can make many things, use as-is for massage oil or add an ingredient or two for skin softening, you can also add herbs according to need.
 Good-Luck and have fun.
-Let us know how it turned out or ask any questions.
+Let us know how it turned out or feel free to ask questions.